dekoza/mtgpl/RTR.rst

 Sphere of Safety
-    Creatures can't attack you or a planeswalker you control unless their controller pays {X} for each of those creatures, where X is the number of enchantments you control.
+    Creatures can't attack you or a planeswalker you control unless their controller pays |mana_x| for each of those creatures, where X is the number of enchantments you control.

 Sphinx of the Chimes